sirajul-9/ReionYuga-Py/README.md

 There is seperate flag and threads variable for running the CIC function.
 Making the flag True runs the CIC parallel and takes more memory.
 Also more CIC threads take more memory.
 Additional memory taken for running it parallel = (CIC_threads * N1 * N2 * N3 / sfac^3) *4/1024^3 GB.
 Decrease it if available memory is low.

-To get 21-cm Brightness Temperature map, multiply the output of this code with T_bar/rho_bar.
+To get 21-cm Brightness Temperature map, multiply the output of this code with $\bar T/\bar rho$.
 And to get 21-cm Power Spectrum, multiply the power spectrum with (T_bar/rho_bar)^2